Focus points

 Digestive system

-Check the manure structure of your horse
+Check your horse’s manure structure

-Pavo GutHealth has especially been developed to optimally support your horse’s digestion by bringing back the balance in the population of bacteria.
+back the balance in the population of bacteria.

 Coat shedding